Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Fitting procedure

 \subsection{VLL inspired study}

-Inspired by various see-saw like scenarios along with possibility to solve other shortcomings of the SM like muon $(g-2)$, neutrino mass etc., we take a closer look at various Vectorlike leptons multiplets by identifying the leading dimension-6 operators which gets affected.
-The list of leptons along with their corresponding yukawa coupling $\lambda_l$ (where $l$ represents the corresponding vectorlike lepton) and the masses of the heavy states $M_l$ are shown in Table~\ref{tab:listf}.
-As seen from the table, the tree-level imprints of the model parameters on the SMEFT WCs are restricted to $C_{He}$, $C_{Hl}^{(1)}$ and $C_{Hl}^{(3)}$.
+Inspired by various see-saw like scenarios that admit the possibility to address other shortcomings of the SM like muon $(g-2)$, neutrino mass etc., we take a closer look at various Vectorlike leptons multiplets by identifying the leading dimension-6 operators which get affected.
+The list of leptons along with their corresponding Yukawa coupling $\lambda_l$ (where $l$ represents the corresponding vectorlike lepton) and the masses of the heavy states $M_l$ are shown in Table~\ref{tab:listf}.
+As seen from the table, the tree-level imprints of the model parameters on the SMEFT WCs are restricted to $C_{He}$, $C_{Hl_1}$ and $C_{Hl_3}$.

-Figure~\ref{plot-vll} and Table~\ref{tab:VLF-fit} represents the result of the fit once for the LEP observables alone and second for the case including $\Delta_{CKM}$ alongwith LEP observables.
+Figure~\ref{plot-vll} and Table~\ref{tab:VLF-fit} represents the result of the fit once for the EWPO alone and second for the case including $\Delta_{CKM}$ (matched to SMEFT at 1-loop level) alongwith EWPO.
 The posterior values of the observables for these two cases can be read off from Table~\ref{table:VLL-post}.
-We can see that even without including the $\Delta_{CKM}$ constraint, we can satisfy both $M_W$ and $\Delta_{CKM}$ with 2$\sigma$. $A_l^{SLD}$ improves to 1.56 $\sigma$ while $A_B^{FB}$ deteriorates to -2.18$\sigma$.
-Inclusion of the $\Delta_{CKM}$ constraint improves the posterior value of $\Delta_{CKM}$ only marginally, while pushing the $M_W$ beyond 2$\sigma$.
+We can see that even without including the $\Delta_{CKM}$ constraint, we can satisfy both $M_W$ and $\Delta_{CKM}$ within 2$\sigma$. $A_l^{SLD}$ improves to $1.56\sigma$ while $A_B^{FB}$ deteriorates to $-2.18\sigma$.
+Inclusion of the $\Delta_{CKM}$ constraint improves the posterior value of $\Delta_{CKM}$ only marginally, while pushing the $M_W$ value beyond 2$\sigma$.